“What are you?”

 In my experience, bigots do not differentiate between a legal or an illegal immigrant, when it comes down to it, all migration is considered wrong because “everyone should stay within their own country”, this is an argument I have heard often.
 I have been likened to a traitorous opportunist for failing to stay within the borders I was born in.
 I can feel the rage and fear behind the hate, especially in this time of terrorist threats.
 I can hear the note of despair behind the yelling and the insults, the primal desire to go back to a simpler time, to simple rules, to simple borders on a map—the simple desire to sort people by their outward appearance or religion.

 After all, I am sure no one wants to their identity, their sense of entitlement, their sense of worth, their connection to the land—to the earth itself to be tested in the ways mine has.
-The cumulative experience of being a two-time immigrant was akin to putting my identity in a blender and spinning it at maximum speed.
-Whatever positive attributes I thought I had, whatever good I thought I could offer society, whatever values I had cultivated in my previous home, all of it would be called into question under the corrosive effects of prejudice and social isolation.
-Until one day, I came to a stunning realization: I realized that I had unwittingly absorbed all that hate over the years.
+The cumulative experience of being a two-time immigrant was akin to putting my identity in a blender and spinning it at maximum.
+Whatever positive attributes I thought I had, whatever good I thought I could offer society, whatever values I had cultivated in my previous home, all of it would be put to question under the corrosive effects of prejudice and social isolation until one day I came to a stunning realization: I realized that I had unwittingly absorbed all that hate over the years.
 So much hate, that when I looked in the mirror, I didn’t recognize myself anymore.
 What I saw was a worthless person, foreign, ugly, pathetic, a burden in all aspects, not worthy of anyone’s time or respect.
 But then I looked closer, there one more thing about my reflection that became glaringly obvious, it was definitely a clear reflection, but not of me.
 The answer to “What are you?” was staring at me all along: I am you.

 “What are you?”
 For people determined to hate me, there would be no answer good enough, no argument valid enough, no amount of information could prove that I was their equal.
 They saw only that ugly thing, a monster of their own making: a taker of jobs, a waste, an inconvenience.
 For people who genuinely wanted to get to know me, they also saw their own reflections: a person of value, worthy of respect—a possible friend.
 Obviously, I can’t actually say, “I am you” without inciting some sort of dramatic reaction.
 So whenever anyone asks me that question now, I just reply with whatever comes to me in the moment.
 Then I watch that other person, I really watch them and it’s them I can see.